Lang and Cornell Visiting Professorships

 The Julien and Virginia Cornell Visiting Professorship brings professors or lecturers from other nations and cultures to the college for a semester or a year.
 The Eugene M. Lang Visiting Professorship brings to the campus an outstanding social scientist or other suitably qualified person who has achieved prominence and special recognition in the area of social change.
 Lang Professors may be appointed from a semester for up to 3 years.

-The selection is made by the Provost, Associate Provost, and Division chairs.
 While the principal criteria for selection are excellence and fit with other aspects of the college, some consideration is given to college and departmental curricular needs and to how recently a given department has hosted a Lang or Cornell Professor.
-The visiting professor must be housed in a department, program, or concentration.
-That means that the department must show solid support for having this person in residence and a willingness to offer departmental credit for the course(s) the person teaches.
-The department must also understand that while the College can and will provide some administrative, financial, and social support, the major responsibility for this must rest with the department hosting the visitor.
+The visiting professor must be housed in a department or program, which means that the department or program must show enthusiastic support for having the nominee in residence and a willingness to offer departmental credit for the course(s) the visiting professor will teach.
+The home department or program must also understand that while the College will provide some administrative, financial, and social support, the major responsibility for this must rest with the department or program hosting the visitor.

 Nominations should be sent to the Associate Provost for Faculty Development in the case of the Cornell Visiting Professorship, or to the Executive Director of the Lang Center for Civic and Social Responsibility in the case of the Lang Visiting Professorship.
 Selection decisions are made by the Provost, Associate Provost, and Division Chairs for the Cornell Professorship, and by the Provost, the Executive Director of the Lang Center, and the Lang Center Advisory Committee for the Lang Visiting Professorship.